graphql/graphql-js/docs/APIReference-Validation.md

 var specifiedRules: Array<(context: ValidationContext): any>
 ```

-This set includes all validation rules defined by the GraphQL spec
+This set includes all validation rules defined by the GraphQL spec.